kelvinagyareyeboah/os-for-iot/README.md

-designed to be **independent, reusable, and easy to maintain**.
+designed to be **independent, reusable, and easy to

----

 ## ⚙️ Technologies & Tools Used
 - **Programming Language:** (ae report)